HistoryPalette: Supporting Exploration and Reuse of Past Alternatives in Image Generation and Editing: HistoryPalette

 Creators access the \textbf{concept palette} and \textbf{time palette} via tabs (Figure~\ref{fig:interface}, top).
-The concept palette groups alternatives by prompt themes (Figure~\ref{fig:interface}, left) such that creators can explore the palette to add prior alternatives to their scene.
+The concept palette groups alternatives by prompt themes (Figure~\ref{fig:interface}, left).
 For example, a creator may skim the building alternatives in the concept palette (Figure~\ref{fig:palettes}) and decide to add other dwellings from the palette into their scene.
-The time palette simply includes all alternatives organized from most recent at the top to least recent at the bottom (Figure~\ref{fig:palettes}).
+The time palette orders all alternatives by recency with the most recent at the top (Figure~\ref{fig:palettes}).

-Creators can flag or unflag any alternatives as failed alternatives, and they can \textbf{favorite} alternatives for later.
-For example, a creator may favorite an alternative to show to a client with \system{}.
+Creators can tag any alternatives as failed alternatives, and \textbf{favorite} alternatives for later (\eg to show a client during project delivery).
 Creators can ``show prompts'' (Figure~\ref{fig:interface}, top right) to see what prompts created each alternative.

 Finally, \system{} includes a version timeline that displays every prior version of the composition.
-Similar to generation alternatives, creators can \textit{hover} over the version timeline to preview the prior composition in the composition window, and \textit{click} the version to restore the prior version.
+Creators \textit{hover} over the version timeline to preview the prior composition in the composition window, and \textit{click} the version to restore the prior version.
 When creators restore the prior version, the rest of the history remains.
-The new version is simply added at the end of the version timeline and the palettes of all the prior alternatives remain available.
+The new version is simply added at the end of the version timeline and the palettes of all prior alternatives remain available.